traDE4chor/trade-core/server/README.md

-# Code Generation with Swagger and 'org.detoeuf.swagger-codegen' Gradle Plugin
+# Code Generation with Swagger and Gradle
+We are using the **org.detoeuf.swagger-codegen** Gradle plugin to enable the generation of server code based on a provided Swagger specification (`swagger.json`).
+All generated API-related files are placed under `build/generated-sources/swagger`.
+From there the classes contained in the `factories` and `ìmpl` packages located under

+`build/generated-sources/swagger/src/main/java/io/swagger/trade/server/jersey/api`

-Due to missing support for configuration of the code generation process, we are copying all generated API-related files (except the model and factory classes) from 'build/generated-sources/swagger' to 'src/main/java/io/swagger/trade/server/jersey/api' in order to enable their manual adaptation.
+are manually copied once to `src/main/java` in order to enable their manual extension and adaptation.

-After changing the API specification and regenerating the resulting API Java classes all changes have to be integrated with the existing code base manually.
+After changing the API specification and regenerating the resulting API Java classes all breaking changes in the copied classes have to be integrated with the existing/generated code base manually.

-The following manual adaptations are done at the moment:
+All other generated model and API-related classes can be used and are compiled as they are.

-#### Supporting `UriInfo` for dynamic URL building on Resources
+#### Supporting `UriInfo` for dynamic URL building on Resources through customized *.mustache files
+In order to enable the dynamic building of URLs (href, links, etc.) we added customized *.mustache (`/templates/* .mustache`) that will be used during code generation to add corresponding UriInfo parameters to all relevant method
+signatures:

-* `, @Context UriInfo uriInfo` is added to all method signatures in all 'xxxApi' files (`src/main/java/io/swagger/trade/server/jersey/api`) and `uriInfo` has to be forwarded in `delegator` calls (e.g., `delegate.addDataValue(body,securityContext,uriInfo);`)
+* `, @Context UriInfo uriInfo` is added to all method signatures in all 'xxxApi' files (`build/generated-sources/swagger/../src/main/java/io/swagger/trade/server/jersey/api`) and `uriInfo` has to be forwarded in `delegator` calls (e.g., `delegate.addDataValue(body,securityContext,uriInfo);`)

   Example:
   ```